gestimation/polyreg/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-Direct polytomous regression is a competing risks model that jointly analyzes multiple competing events and estimates estimate multiplicative effects of a binary exposure.
-This model naturally enforces a sum restriction to cumulative incidence probabilities by reparameterizing nuisance parameters using polytomous log odds products.
-Risk ratios, odds ratios or sub-distribution hazard ratios for each of competing events are estimated by stratified inverse probability of censoring weighted estimators under adjustment for covariates in the nuisance and censoring models.
+The polyreg package implements direct polynomial regression, a model that estimates multiplicative effects (e.g., risk ratio, odds ratio, or sub-distribution hazard ratio) on risks, cumulative incidence probabilities at a specific time point, or common effects over time.
+A key feature of this model is its ability to analyze multiple competing events simultaneously while ensuring that the probabilities sum to one.
+This is achieved by reparameterizing nuisance parameters using polytomous log odds products.
+Additionally, the package supports direct binomial regression for survival outcomes and the Richardson model for binomial outcomes, both of which use log odds products.

+The models in polyreg are specified by three main components:

+Nuisance model: Describes the relationship between outcomes and covariates (excluding exposure).

+Effect measures and time points: Defines the exposure effect to be estimated and the time point of interest.

+Censoring adjustment: Specifies strata for inverse probability weighting to adjust for dependent censoring.

 ## Installation